argonautproject/data-query/pages/_includes/argo-smokingstatus-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-SmokingStatus
+The following are example usage scenarios for the Argonaut SmokingStatus
 profile:

 -   Query for Smoking Status of a particular patient